-Per RIPA requirements, one gender element must be selected; however, as previously mentioned, a gender along with gender non-conforming can both be selected in a single entry.7 Deputies were able to select multiple outcomes for each stopped person, which can affect the data.
-Multiple people may have police contact during any single stop.
+Per RIPA requirements, one gender element must be selected, however, a gender along with the gender non-conforming option can both be selected in a single entry.
+7 Multiple individuals may have law enforcement contact during a single stop.

 REASON FOR STOP BY PERCEIVED GENDER